 Job Location:Afghanistan, Kabul

 a.
-Education: completion of at least two (2) years, post-secondary Diploma/Associates Degree study at college or university in fields of public health, medicine, international affairs, economics, sociology, business administration, management studies, or development studies is required.
+Education: A Bachelor’s degree in management, business administration, public administration, accounting, financial management and/or economics is required.
 (Education requirement must be met at the time of application for the subject position).

 c.
-Language: Level IV (Good working Knowledge) speaking/reading of English language and Level IV (Fluent) speaking/reading of Dari and/or Pashto is required.
+Language: Level IV (Fluent) speaking/reading of English language and Level IV (Fluent) speaking/reading of Dari and/or Pashto is required.
 (English language ability will be tested).